Vortex nucleation barrier in superconductors beyond the Bean-Livingston approximation: A numerical approach for the sphaleron problem in a gauge theory

 In type-II superconductors, the Meissner state, characterized by the total magnetic field expulsion in the bulk, is stable up to the lower critical field $H_\mathrm{c1}$.
 Above it, quantum vortices appear.
-However, the Meissner state can survive as a metastable state causing the phenomenon known as magnetic superheating \cite{schmidt2013physics,bean1964surface}.
+However, the Meissner state can survive as a metastable state, causing the phenomenon known as magnetic superheating~\cite{schmidt2013physics}.
 The presence of fluctuations can trigger the spontaneous decay of the metastable Meissner state through vortex formation.
-This phenomenon is the effect of a surface barrier, which hinders the vortices nucleation from the sample boundaries \cite{bean1964surface,schmidt2013physics}.
+This phenomenon is the effect of a surface barrier, which hinders vortex nucleation from the sample boundaries~\cite{bean1964surface,schmidt2013physics}.
 The barrier disappears when the applied magnetic field exceeds a critical value, the nucleation field.
-In contrast to the potential barrier, determining the nucleation field is amenable to analytical treatment and has been extensively addressed in \cite{de1965vortex,kramer1968stability, kramer1973breakdown,transtrum2011superheating, liarte2017theoretical}.
-However, the full problem of the vortex entry barrier is not solved even for the simplest case of a semi-infinite superconductor with an ideal surface.
-The existing Bean-Livingston estimate relies on the London model, but the result depends on the choice of cutoff, as emphasised by the authors themselves.
-Therefore the problem requires a solution of the full nonlinear model.
-Fundamentally, the problem of a vortex entry barrier consists of finding the \emph{sphaleron}, i.e., the saddle point, which separates two stable states in a gauge theory \cite{PhysRevD.30.2212}.
+In contrast to the potential barrier, the nucleation field is not only amenable to analytical treatment~\cite{de1965vortex, kramer1968stability, Fink1969, Christiansen1969, kramer1973breakdown, Dolgert1996, catelani2008temperature, transtrum2011superheating, liarte2017theoretical}, but can be calculated with a controlled numerical accuracy from iterative simulations~\cite{PhysRevB.52.R15719, PhysRevB.76.024509, Pack2020}.

+The full problem of the vortex entry barrier is not solved even for the simplest case of a semi-infinite superconductor with an ideal surface.
+The Bean-Livingston estimate \cite{bean1964surface} relies on the London model, but the result depends on the choice of cutoff, as emphasized by the authors themselves.
+The Bean-Livingston approach has been extended to other geometries \cite{galaiko1966formation, Fetter1980}.The effect of surface roughness is considerably more complicated.
+Only some approximate analytical approaches within the London model were advocated in Ref. \cite{bass1996effect}.
+However, roughness alters the core structure and therefore a controllable method to solve the full nonlinear model is needed.

+Fundamentally, the problem of a vortex entry barrier consists of finding the \emph{sphaleron}, i.e., the saddle point which separates two stable states in a gauge theory \cite{rubakov2009classical, manton2004topological, Nastase2019,Kolb1994,shifman_2012}.
 In the case of vortex nucleation, it is an energy maximum of the minimum energy path between two states with different phase windings.
-Since it is a saddle point, the standard energy minimization techniques are not applicable.
-Related saddle point problems are of importance widely beyond superconductivity.